 Definately not!
 Our furniture is made from mahogany grown in licenced forests / plantations in Java.
 For some background information on timber production in Java we recommend having a look at the work of Tropical Rainforest Trust (TFT) who are actively promoting responsible and sustainable forestry management in various countries around the world.

-From the Tropical Rainforest Trust website - TFT recently performed a five month study into the possibility of sourcing mahogany from small farming communities in Central Java, funded by one key Buying Member.
+From the Tropical Rainforest Trust (Earthworm) website an article covers a five month study into the possibility of sourcing mahogany from small farming communities in Central Java, funded by one key Buying Member.
 The study found community forests to be a significant source of mahogany, and the five districts included in this study can sustainably produce commercially significant volumes of mahogany annually.

 Mahogany trees (Swietenia macrophylla & Swietenia mahogani) originate in the Neotropics, but, like teak, have been cultivated in Central Java for hundreds of years.
 They are part of a highly complex community agro-forestry ecosystem that dominates the Central Java landscape.

 This agroforestry ecosystem provides important environmental services (protecting water quality and quantity, reducing soil erosion and the risk of landslides, providing a rich living gene bank of traditional crops), as well as vital social services where communities depend on food, resources and money generated by the agroforests.